Stack Transformer Based Spatial-Temporal Attention Model for Dynamic Sign Language and Fingerspelling Recognition: Proposed Methodology

 \section{Proposed Methodology}

 Figure \ref{Figure:5_Main_fig} represents the structure of the proposed architecture based on the transformer.
 Transformers have been used as deep learning methods for a variety of tasks (e.g., \textit{Natural Language Processing}, and \textit{Computer Vision}), and have demonstrated great performance and their effectiveness.
-One of advantages in Transformer is allowing to capture the relationship between long-term in early stage.
-Another approach used in skeleton-based human action recognition and hand gesture recognition is the graph-convolution network, which uses a graph to convolve adjacent nodes.
+One of advantages in Transformer is allowing to capture the relationship between long-term in early stage.Another approach used in skeleton-based human action recognition and hand gesture recognition is the graph-convolution network, which uses a graph to convolve adjacent nodes.
 This approach can capture the relationship between adjacent nodes, but it requires multiple convolution layers to capture the relationship between non-adjacent nodes.
-For these reasons, we employ the Transformer in our approach.
+For these reasons, we employed the Transformer in our approach.

+This diagram \ref{Figure:5_67keypoints} illustrates the structure of the skeleton input into our proposed method.
+Since our method is composed of Transformers, there is no need to predefine the skeleton structure as a graph, as is required with GCNs.

 The skeleton data as input data fed into embedding layer which changes coordinates into embedding vectors.
-Then, the embedding vectors are concatenated with \textit{class} token, added Sinusoidal Positional Encoding, and go through multiple spatial temporal transformer blocks.
-In the transformer block, embedding data will be applied spatial self-attention, temporal self-attention, and feed forward network.
-After that, class token is extracted and fed into the fully connected layer.
-Finally, we got the predicted label.
-In the following subsections, we explain each component of the proposed method.
+Then, the embedding vectors were concatenated with \textit{class} token, added with Sinusoidal Positional Encoding, and passed multiple spatial temporal transformer blocks.
+In the transformer block, embedding data was applied spatial self-attention, temporal self-attention, and feed forward network.
+After that, the \textit{class} token was extracted and fed into the fully connected layer.
+Finally, we obtained the predicted label.
+In the following subsections, each component of the proposed method is explained.